-O is for Occasional
+O is for Ohhhkay

 Is she losing her mind?
 Has she had a revelation of mercy?
 Does she feel compassion for the Misfit?
 Does she recognize the similar mindset between her and the Misfit?